oist/optinist/docs/utils/tutorials.md

 <img width="400px" src="../_static/tutorials/fig27_fluo.png" alt="Whole" />
 </p>

 Now you can explore the ROI and time course.
 The color of ROI and corresponding time course is matched.
-You will know the cell ID by letting your mouse over the cell.
+You will know the cell ID by letting your mouse over the cell in the image.
 Clicking on the cell automatically adds the fluorescence time course of the clicked cell.
 <br>
 <p align="left">
 <img width="600px" src="../_static/tutorials/fig28_roifluo.png" alt="Whole" />
 </p>

-In the case it is tiring to select the cell by clicking one by one, Turn on teh drag select button on the right in the plotting box of ROI.
-It enables to select all the cells within rectangular area.
+If it is tiring to select the cell by clicking one by one, turn on the drag select button on the right in the plotting box of ROI.
+It enables selecting all the cells within the rectangular area you define.

 <br>
 <p align="left">
 <img width="600px" src="../_static/tutorials/fig29_dragselect.png" alt="Whole" />